 PROJECT FUNDING AND SCHEDULE

 The current phase of work is funded by $750,000 in Prop K Sales Tax dollars.
 The BPCS estimated rough order of magnitude cost ranges for implementation of the recommended interchange modifications.
-Element 1 was estimated to cost between $3.2 and $5.2 million and Element 2 between $4.5 and $7.3 million.
+Element 1 was estimated to cost between $3.2 and $5.2 million.
+Element 2 will cost between $8 and $11 million.
 More refined cost estimates and funding plans for these elements will be developed as part of the current project phase.

 The Ramp Closure Analysis for Element 1 is planned for completion in December 2018.
-The project team is working closely with Caltrans on the PSR/PR and anticipates Caltrans documentation approval and environmental clearance for Element to is scheduled for completion in March 2017.
+The project team is working closely with Caltrans on the PSR/PR and anticipates Caltrans documentation approval and environmental clearance for Element 2 is scheduled for completion in September 2017.
 After completion of these analyses and depending on the results of public outreach and implementation decisions, next steps could include detailed design work for one or both elements and/or a potential pilot closure of the northbound I-280 Geneva Avenue on-ramp.

 BALBOA PARK CIRCULATION STUDY